George Brookshaw

 His early career was spent as a London cabinet-maker specializing in painted furniture, often with floral decorations.
 Brookshaw also published supplementary drawing manuals on fruit, flowers, and birds.
 His books included A New Treatise on Flower Painting, or, Every Lady Her Own Drawing Master in 1818.

+His 1812 book Pomona Britannica records and illustrates fruit varieties grown in the greenhouses and gardens of Kensington Palace and other famous places in England.
+The book is especially noteworthy for pineapples and cherries.